-Before looking at specific applications, it’s useful to understand the properties that make closed-cell foam so effective.
-Its performance is based on four key functions:
+Before looking at specific applications, it helps to understand the properties driving demand for closed-cell foam.
+Its performance rests on four functions:

-In homes, closed-cell foam is used from the foundation to the roofline to create a well-insulated and tightly sealed building envelope.
+In homes, closed-cell foam runs from the foundation to the roofline to create a well-insulated, tightly sealed building envelope.

-Applying closed-cell foam in exterior wall cavities provides insulation and an air barrier in one step.
-It adheres directly to the sheathing and studs, eliminating the gaps common with traditional insulation like fiberglass batts.
-This is particularly effective in climates with extreme temperatures, as it minimizes thermal bridging and keeps conditioned air inside.
+Applying closed-cell foam in exterior wall cavities provides insulation and an air barrier in a single step.
+It adheres directly to sheathing and studs, closing the gaps common with traditional fiberglass batts.
+Because wall performance depends on consistent coverage, spray foam’s ability to fill irregular stud bays without settling is a major advantage in climates with extreme temperature swings.
+For a deeper look at how this compares to other wall systems, our complete closed-cell foam guide breaks down the numbers by climate zone.

-For roofs, closed-cell foam can be applied to the underside of the roof deck.
-This creates an unvented or “hot roof” assembly, moving the building’s thermal boundary to the roofline.
-This method is ideal for homes with cathedral ceilings or those wanting to use the attic as conditioned living space.
-It also helps prevent ice dams in cold climates by keeping the roof deck warm.
+For roofs, closed-cell foam is applied to the underside of the roof deck, creating an unvented or “hot roof” assembly that moves the building’s thermal boundary to the roofline.
+This is ideal for homes with cathedral ceilings or attics used as conditioned space, and it helps prevent ice dams by keeping the deck warm.
+Because code-driven attic insulation R-value targets tend to run higher than wall requirements, closed-cell foam’s density makes it easier to hit those numbers without adding excessive thickness.

 Bonus Tip: In older homes with complex rooflines or numerous dormers, spray foam is often the only practical way to achieve a complete air seal and proper insulation levels.

 Basements and crawl spaces are common sources of moisture and air intrusion.
-Closed-cell foam is a great solution here because it’s waterproof and doesn’t absorb moisture.
-When applied to foundation walls, it insulates, seals air leaks from the rim joist, and acts as a vapor retarder, helping to keep these below-grade areas dry and comfortable.
+Closed-cell foam works well here because it is waterproof and does not absorb moisture.
+Applied to foundation walls, it insulates, seals air leaks at the rim joist, and acts as a vapor retarder, keeping below-grade areas dry.
 In flood-prone regions, its water resistance offers an added layer of protection.

 The durability and performance of closed-cell foam also make it a top choice for commercial, industrial, and agricultural buildings.

 Large metal buildings are notoriously difficult to insulate and are prone to condensation.
-Spray foam adheres directly to the metal panels, providing continuous insulation and preventing “sweating.”
-The added rigidity also helps strengthen the building against wind loads.
+Spray foam adheres directly to metal panels, providing continuous insulation and preventing sweating, while the added rigidity helps strengthen the building against wind loads.

 In barns, poultry houses, and produce storage facilities, maintaining a consistent temperature and humidity level is essential.
-Closed-cell foam provides excellent thermal control and its durable, washable surface is easy to maintain.
+Closed-cell foam provides strong thermal control, and its durable, washable surface is easy to maintain.
 It helps protect livestock from temperature stress and preserves the quality of stored goods.

-Bonus Tip: When insulating agricultural buildings, ensure the selected foam product has a coating that is approved for incidental food contact if it will be used in food storage or processing areas.
+Bonus Tip: When insulating agricultural buildings, confirm the selected foam product has a coating approved for incidental food contact if it will be used in food storage or processing areas.

-Beyond buildings, closed-cell foam’s properties lend it to other uses.
+Beyond buildings, closed-cell foam’s buoyancy and water resistance make it useful for filling and insulating boat hulls, docks, and other flotation devices.
+It also shows up in refrigerated trucks and cold storage facilities, where maintaining extremely low temperatures is a constant challenge.
 Its buoyancy and water resistance make it useful for filling and insulating boat hulls, docks, and other flotation devices.
 It is also used in refrigerated trucks and cold storage facilities where maintaining extremely low temperatures is necessary.

-Choosing the right type of spray foam depends on the specific application.
-While both are excellent insulators, they have different properties that make them suitable for different jobs.
+Choosing the right type of spray foam depends on the application.
+Both are strong insulators, but their properties suit different jobs.

 | Feature | Closed-Cell Spray Foam | Open-Cell Spray Foam |